 Cavalier King Charles Spaniel

-Like the Bichon Frise, the Cavalier King Charles Spaniel has been bred primarily as a companion dog.
-Like the Bichon Frise and other companion dogs, the Cavalier loves to be in your lap and at your feet at all times.
+Like the Bichon Frise, the Cavalier King Charles Spaniel has been bred primarily as a companion dog, which means it loves to be in your lap and at your feet at all times.
 As such, alone time often results in separation anxiety for a Cavalier.

 Jack Russell Terrier

-Plain and simply, the Jack Russell Terrier has been bred to be active and needs a full-time coach to keep busy.
+Plain and simply, the Jack Russell Terrier has been bred to be active and needs full-time entertainment to keep busy.
 Without a flurry of constructive activities and a human to guide them, the Jack Russell will often experience separation anxiety and turn to destructive entertainment.

 Separation anxiety can not only be a real problem for owners, who return home to find belongings destroyed, ‘messes’ scattered on the floor, barking complaints from neighbors and more; it can be a real problem for the dogs who endure the anxiety brought on by their owner’s absence and exacerbated by the hyperactive neurons in their brain.